Our quality centred approach to development has helped us deliver a huge range of projects – on the web, the desktop and mobile.

 The application was built using a combination of Java and PHP.
 The CMS was based on Java, Spring and JSPs with a MySQL database, and the public-facing site was written in PHP and Zend, interacting with the CMS database via a Java service layer providing a JSON API.

 There were two main technical challenges: handling the extremely large usage spikes associated with a live event, and integrating with a wide array of existing systems.
 These live event sites are extremely popular, attracting large numbers of visitors during the event.
 This can generate major usage spikes in the region of 100 requests per second.

 We delivered a system capable of handling this level of usage via multiple levels of caching, at the database, the JSON API and in the browser.
 This was particularly challenging in the browser, where we had to manage the competing requirements to cache extensively and to provide a responsive, personalised experience to logged-in users.
 There are a number of integration points:

 - information on the artists pulled in from BBC Music

 - live streaming and pre-recorded video clips via iPlayer

 - photos from the BBC’s image services.

 In addition, we had to ensure seamless onward journeys to related BBC programmes.
-We successfully managed the integration of these disparate systems by pro-active and frequent communication with a wide range of BBC stakeholders and Picture, running multi-site daily stand-ups and regular sprint planning sessions.
+We successfully managed the integration of these disparate systems by pro-active and frequent communication with a wide range of BBC stakeholders, running multi-site daily stand-ups and regular sprint planning sessions.